bookofproofs/bookofproofs.github.io/_sources/history/20th-century/fox-ralph.md

 * Fox's definition suggested a natural generalization to the concept of a braid group on an arbitrary manifold, as the fundamental group of the space of nnn unordered, distinct points of that manifold.
 * The present investigation begins with Fox's definition, and studies the algebraic and geometric properties of these braid groups on arbitrary manifolds.
 * As a result of these visits, several Japanese knot theorists visited Princeton to collaborate with Fox's group there.
-* In fact Fox was very friendly and encouraging toward all young topologists and many of them received invitations to visit Princeton.
+* Fox was very friendly and encouraging toward all young topologists and many of them received invitations to visit Princeton.
 * Lee Neuwirth, from whom we quoted above, was one of Fox's doctoral students, being awarded a Ph.D. in 1959.
 * Other doctoral students of Fox with biographies in this archive include John Stallings (Ph.D.
 1959) and Barry Mazur (Ph.D.
 1959).
 * Fox's health deteriorated and in 1973 he entered the University of Pennsylvania Graduate Hospital to undergo open-heart surgery.